saman317/Memory-Game/README.md

 I chose to do the memory game, because it's something that I've personally enjoyed playing.

-The theme of the game is dessert related with a set of *12 cards* and *6 matches*.
+The theme of the game is all things dessert with a set of *12 cards* and *6 matches*.

 ![CodePart1](image.png)
 ![CodePart2](image-1.png)